Raloxifene

 Blood tests

-• Monitoring blood tests are not usually required for people taking raloxifene, although in certain situations these may be needed.
+- Monitoring blood tests are not usually needed for people taking raloxifene, although sometimes it may be needed.

 Liver disease